-File location and si ze
+File location and size

-Please type the name of th box below or click on the fo to create the file in. e new virtual hard disk file ir Ider icon to select a differer nto the nt folder
+Please type the name of the new virtual hard disk file into the box below or click on the folder icon to select a different folder to create the file in. /home/me/VirtualBox VMs/debian/debian.vdi Select the size of the virtual hard disk in megabytes.
+This size is the limit on the amount of file data that a virtual machine will be able to store on the hard disk.

-debvm

-Select the size of the virtua the limit on the amount of f able to store on the hard d iis size is ne will be

 8.00 GB

 4.00 MB 2.00 TB

-< B ack Create Cancel
+< Back Create Cancel